Pathways to ExCEL

 Career Counseling and Major Exploration

-- Career counseling at the University Counseling Center will get you started on choosing a major.
+- Career Assessment/Counseling at the Counseling and Psychological Services will get you started on choosing a major.

-- The Choices Planner puts you through a series of tests to discover your strengths and suggested careers.
+- The Choices 360 puts you through a series of tests to discover your strengths and suggested careers.

 - Find out What Can I Do With This Major? to see what could be in your future.